 Nursing Home Abuse and Neglect in South Carolina: Preventing and Reporting

-Under South Carolina law, physical abuse includes: slapping, hitting, kicking, biting, choking, pinching, burning, drugging a patient or confining a patient to control behavior.
+Under South Carolina law, physical abuse includes: slapping, hitting, kicking, biting, choking, pinching, burning, drugging a patient, or confining a patient to control behavior.
 SEC.
 43-35-10.
-A person does not have to inflict abuse to be held responsible for the physical abuse.
+A person does not have to inflict abuse to be held responsible for physical abuse.
 One is culpable by allowing it to take place without doing anything to stop or prevent the abuse.

 Signs of Abuse: